What the Veterans Outreach Team Does

 Our support services come at no extra cost, and we strive to help military families find financial assistance programs and resources for transportation and housing when veterans need to travel for treatment.

-Many veterans are surprised to learn they can receive treatment at any of a number of nationally renowned treatment centers within the VA Health Administration, including two locations that have partnered with cutting-edge mesothelioma treatment centers.
+Many veterans are surprised to learn they can receive treatment at any of a number of nationally renowned treatment centers within the VA Health Administration, including locations that have partnered with cutting-edge mesothelioma treatment centers.

 On the West Coast, the Los Angeles VA Medical Center’s chief of thoracic surgery, Dr. Robert Cameron, is also the director of UCLA’s Comprehensive Mesothelioma Program.